craftercms/docs/source/security/crafter-cms-security.rst

 How does CrafterCMS help mitigate this risk?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * CrafterCMS only serializes and deserializes data into JSON.
-* Crafter Software audits all JSON reading, writing and manipulating 3rd party libraries as part of the release process.
+* CrafterCMS audits all JSON reading, writing and manipulating 3rd party libraries as part of the release process.
 Those libraries are kept up-to-date per security advisories.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^